 The PhD program in Health Education & Promotion is designed to provide students with coursework and practical experiences needed to become leading faculty, researchers, and practitioners in health education and health promotion.
 By the conclusion of the program, students will be able to conceptualize the theoretical and philosophical basis of health education and health promotion clearly; plan, implement, and evaluate health education and health promotion programs effectively; elucidate the psychological and sociological influences on health education and health promotion; and conduct their own independent research projects.
 A flexible course of study can be designed by the student in consultation with his or her advisor.
 The general required components of the Ph.D. program are listed below.

-- Advanced Theoretical and Scientific Basis of Health Education and Health Promotion (HHE 605, HB 750, HE 705) 3 hrs
+- HHE 605 Theoretical and Scientific Basis of Health Education and Promotion 3 hrs

 II.
-Advanced Research and Statistical Method (12 hrs)
+Advanced Research and Statistical Methods (12 hrs)